jacobe603/VAV-Data-Merger/README.md

 A web-based tool for combining Excel spreadsheet data with Titus Teams TW2 database files for VAV unit scheduling.

+## Changelog

+- See `CHANGELOG.md` for notable changes and release notes.

 ## Features

 - **Drag & Drop Interface**: Easy file uploads for TW2 and Excel files